-Poverty, hunger, communal violence and limited public health plague Muslim Mindanao, Philippines.
-A school-aged population of some 350,000 children are mostly impoverished and suffering from hunger.
-Female students are often most affected.
-We will assist five schools with a total of 500 girls to build clean water systems, WASH facilities and adequate nutrition essential for improved health and education.
+Poverty, hunger, communal violence, and limited public health plague Muslim Mindanao, Philippines.
+A school-aged population of some 350,000 children is mostly impoverished and suffering from hunger.
+Female students are often the most affected.
+We will assist three schools with a total of 500 girls.
+Our focus is to build clean water systems, WASH facilities, and to promote adequate nutrition.
+All are essential for improved health and education.

 By building clean water systems, WASH facilities, and by providing soaps, toothpaste, and other hygiene products - girls' health can improve.
 Girls will attend more days in school and classroom performance will be enhanced.
 We encourage the expansion of school-based gardens that provide fresh food for school lunches - cooked by volunteer mothers and grandmothers.
 With improved water delivery at each school and access to school lunches, girls can experience improved overall well-being.

 The long-term impact of this program is to improve health and school conditions.
 With an emphasis on daughters and granddaughters, our non-biased programs build peace by encouraging Christian and Muslim neighbors to respect and help each other.
 AAI serves as a mediator and social healer.
 Our inter-faith activities dispel fear and biases that can alienate communities who feel alone and abandoned.
 Positive interaction and equal treatment of all girls encourage mutual respect and friendship.